 Let’s press “pause” so you can re-group and re-set . . .

-Take a moment right now and list what you are grateful for
+Take a moment now and list what you are grateful for

-I’m also thankful for the recording of the Brahms sextet I heard this morning, the walk I took, and the lemon tea I drank.
-I’m grateful for the recent books I’ve read that have pushed me further along the path to becoming the person I intend to be.
-And I’m thankful for my clients and colleagues who have taught me so much—and in the process, expanded my life.
+I’m also grateful for the recording of the Brahms sextet I heard this morning, the walk I took, and the lemon tea I drank.
+And I’m grateful for the inspiring conversations I had this week with my clients, the breeze I feel sitting here at the table by the window, and the promise of the day.

-Try doing Grateful Flow now.
-Even Woody Allen does a version of this here in Manhattan:
+Watch Woody Allen doing a version of this Tool in Manhattan: